Kids Say the Darndest Things, Rochester 5th Grade Edition (VIDEO)

-2) English author and poet SYLVIA TOWNSEND WARNER to a friend after receiving a Christmas gift.
+1) English author and poet Sylvia Townsend Warner to a friend after receiving a Christmas gift.

-4) Author of Big Friendly Giant, James and the Giant Peach, etc, Roald Dahl, after receiving a bottle of oil, glitter, and colored water from a 7-year-old fan.
+2) Author of Big Friendly Giant, James and the Giant Peach (and so many more), Roald Dahl, after receiving a bottle of oil, glitter, and colored water from a 7-year-old fan.